BrickMMO/storyboard/README.md

 # BrickMMO Storyboard

-A repo to store the storyline that will be used for the MMO concept.
+A repo to store the storyline details that will be integrated into a BrickMMO escape roomstyle video game.

 > This repo is available to view at
 > [https://tasks.brickmmo.com](https://tasks.brickmmo.com)